originalworks/protocol-core/owen/README.md

-# WIP - Work in progress
+# OWEN - Original Works Electronic notifications

-This is still very much pre-alfa early stage sketch-draft prototype!
+This is still a prototype on v0.1

 Current status is reported on issues [v0.1](https://github.com/originalworks/protocol/issues/73) and [v0.2](https://github.com/originalworks/protocol/issues/74)

-You can currenlty use the CLI to send `.xml` files as a BLOB using [EIP4844](https://www.eip4844.com/) transaction.
+You can currenlty use OWEN to send `.xml` files as a BLOB using [EIP4844](https://www.eip4844.com/) transaction.

-# HOW TO USE CLI WITH LOCAL TESTNET
+# HOW TO USE OWEN WITH LOCAL TESTNET

 ### 1. Install and run kurtosis testnet: